About the brand

 The illustrations are scanned using a large format, fine art scanner, and Sabina can then begin work on the colouring process.
 Each drawing is intricately coloured, ensuring the colour sits beneath the pencil lines; This preserves the integrity of the original pencil drawing and allows for multiple colour ways to be produced.
 The colour palette for each collection is led by the mood board and initial research.

-Every season since Spring/Summer 2019, Sabina has designed a capsule collection of clothing to accompany the scarves.
+Every season, Sabina designs a capsule collection of clothing to accompany the scarves.
 The clothing is intended to enhance and expand each collection story, helping to bring the illustrations to life in a new way.

 Working with placement print is far more complex and methodical than traditional all-over prints.
 During the production stages, our London workshop hand-cut each pattern piece individually, ensuring the seam prints will align perfectly.
 This process is laborious and time-consuming, but allows for an exquisite finish.